 Shopper marketing encompasses successful marketing campaigns with customers sometime throughout the shopper journey.

 The campaign may focus on new customer acquisition or activity to drive repeat purchase and increased customer loyalty or improve an existing customer experience/journey.

-Public Relations/social media are used to spark continued exposure (earned media, impressions, and interactions) with:
+Social media is used to spark continued exposure (earned media, impressions, and interactions) with:

 - current news items